The Human Factor (1979 film)

-The Human Factor is a 1979 British neo noir film starring Nicol Williamson, Robert Morley, and Richard Attenborough, and directed and produced by Otto Preminger.
+The Human Factor is a 1979 British neo-noir film starring Nicol Williamson, Robert Morley, and Richard Attenborough, and directed and produced by Otto Preminger.
 The screenplay is by Tom Stoppard, based on the 1978 novel The Human Factor by Graham Greene.
 It examines British espionage, and the difficulty of identifying a mole in the ranks of an intelligence service.

 This was Preminger's last film.

 Plot

-Maurice Castle (Nicol Williamson) is a well-bred, mid-level bureaucrat in MI6 whose life seems unremarkable, apart from the fact that he has an African wife, Sarah (Iman), and son, Sam (Gary Forbes).
-The company regime, represented by éminence grise Dr. Percival (Robert Morley) and agency higher-up Sir John Hargreaves (Richard Vernon), advise newly appointed security chief Daintry (Richard Attenborough) that analysis of intelligence from a double agent they have planted in Moscow indicates that there is a leak in Castle's department.
+Maurice Castle is a well-bred, mid-level bureaucrat in MI6 whose life seems unremarkable, apart from the fact that he has an African wife, Sarah, and son, Sam.
+The company regime, represented by éminence grise Dr. Percival and agency higher-up Sir John Hargreaves, advise newly appointed security chief Daintry that analysis of intelligence from a double agent they have planted in Moscow indicates that there is a leak in Castle's department.
 The info being shared with the KGB is trivial, but one never knows where things may lead.

 The duo determine the mole must be identified and quietly eliminated, rather than be allowed publicity in a trial or defection to Moscow.
-They quickly decide the most likely candidate for the traitor is Arthur Davis (Derek Jacobi), Castle's red brick–educated playboy office partner.
+They quickly decide the most likely candidate for the traitor is Arthur Davis, Castle's red brick–educated playboy office partner.

 Percival plants a seemingly tantalising intelligence tidbit with Davis (which he and Hargreaves assume will be passed on to the Soviets) as a means of smoking him out.
 Instead, unravelled by the intensive security scrutiny he is being subjected to, and utterly clueless why, Davis idly shares it with Castle.
 When the telltale bait shows up in Moscow, Percival concludes with myopic certainty that Davis was its source.
 An expert in assassinations and biological toxins, the doctor then injects a hungover, bedridden Davis with a toxin that makes it appear the man's liver had given out from alcoholism.

 Castle is given the task of hosting an old nemesis from his days being posted in apartheid South Africa seven years earlier: chief intelligence officer Muller.
 It was he who had tormented Castle after Castle met and fell in love with Sarah.
 Operating under his cover as a writer, Castle had been tasked by MI6 with observing the local Communist movement.
-He befriended its white leader, Matthew Connolly (Tony Vogel), who introduced him to the beautiful, sophisticated Bantu, Sarah.
+He befriended its white leader, Matthew Connolly, who introduced him to the beautiful, sophisticated Bantu, Sarah.
 The couple fell for one another, and soon became intimate.
 Caught in a South African surveillance sting intended to compromise him into doing Muller's bidding, Castle fled the country to avoid arrest and exposure, then awaited Sarah – pregnant by a previous, then-deceased boyfriend – being smuggled to him by Connolly.